costineesti/about-me/content/notes/foundation models 4.md

 >
 ><div class="container" style="display: flex; justify-content: center; align-items: center;"> <img src="../static/notes/fmod6_6.png" style="max-width: 100%; height: auto;"> </div>

 Next he talks about moving the key vector close to the value vector through $\hat{v} = kS$ and then compute the loss function with SDG update at t.
 See delta update rule for linear attention, that's how he formulates it.
+So the idea is to train $S$ to be *the operator that maps keys to their values*.
+This loss is small when $k_t S \approx v_t$, i.e. when my current state $S$, applied to key $k_t$, successfully predicts/reconstructs $v_t$.

 $$
 L_t(S) = -(k_tS)^\top \mathbf{v}_t \quad \quad \text{loss at t}